deckhouse/deckhouse/modules/150-user-authn/images/dex/patches/README.md

 Refresh can be called only one.
 By propagating a context of the user request, refresh can accidentally canceled.

 To avoid this, this patch makes refresh requests to declare and utilize their own contexts.

+### Connector data patch

+There is a bug in Dex that it saves connector data to the refresh token object and reads it first then the date from offline session.